GitHubGoody/ha_carrier/README.md

 A custom integration for Carrier Infinity Thermostats.

-This integration utilizes the Carrier Api, if you would prefer a fully local integration for carrier thermostats use [infinitude](https://github.com/MizterB/homeassistant-infinitude)
+This integration utilizes the Carrier API for B series thermostats.
+If you prefer a fully local integration and/or have an A series thermostat (e.g., SYSTXCCITC01-A) consider [Infinitude](https://github.com/MizterB/homeassistant-infinitude).

-tested initially on SYSTXCCWIC01-B fw 4.31
+The API used by this integration was initially tested on SYSTXCCWIC01-B Firmware 4.31.

 ## Feature Highlights ##
 - thermostat